 How to reset Bluetooth on a Mac

-Although the majority of connectivity issues can often be solved by unpairing and reconnecting a device, in some cases, this doesn't work and you might need a full reset.
+Although most connectivity issues can often be solved by unpairing and reconnecting a device, sometimes this doesn't work, and you might need a full reset.
 In this article, we'll show you how to reset Bluetooth on a Mac, but first, let's start with the absolute basics.

 Where is Bluetooth on a Mac?